risechain/porto-rise/.changeset/free-ideas-invent.md

 "porto": patch
 ---

+**Breaking:** Removed implicit fee limits (defaulting to 1 USD of the fee token) when granting permissions.

-**Breaking:** Added required `feeLimit` property on `wallet_grantPermissions`.
-This is a spend permission that will be used to pay for fees used by permissions in the user's selected fee token (e.g. USDC).
+A new `feeLimit` property has been added on `wallet_grantPermissions` to assign fee limits.
+This converts to a spend permission that will be used to pay for fees (for permissioned calls) in the user's selected fee token (e.g. USDC).

 ```ts
 provider.request({